NORFOLK COAST

 Blood Hill Windfarm near Winterton on Sea |

-Finally, we come to the seaside resort of Great Yarmouth.
-With its 2 piers, many attractions, funfair and amusements, Great Yarmouth is everything you would expect from a typical British seaside resort! |
+Finally, we come to the king of seaside resorts - Great Yarmouth.
+With its 2 piers, many attractions, funfair and amusements, Great Yarmouth is everything you would expect from a typical British seaside resort!
+For example, the horse and carriage ride that takes you along the seafront, past the many amusements to the pleasure beach funfair. |

 Britannia Pier, East Norfolk Coast |